Skip to main content

 • Receive and execute payments

-• Setup foreign currency risk hedges linked to payments
+• Set up foreign exchange risk hedging contracts related to payments

 Did this answer your question?